charliemeyer2000/logging-repository/logs.md

+### charliemeyer2000: 'Update logs.md with commit summary for commit Update logs.md with commit summary for commit Update logs.md with commit summary for commit Update logs.md with commit summary for commit Update logs.md with commit summary for commit updated readme on logging-repository' @ 06/17/2023, 01:05:53 to logging-repository
+The following files were modified:
+- logs.md

+A GPT summary of this commit is: _Summary:
+    This commit updated the logs.md file in the logging-repository with a summary of the commit.
+It also added a log entry to logs.md for the commit updated readme on logging-repository._

 ### charliemeyer2000: 'Update logs.md with commit summary for commit Update logs.md with commit summary for commit Update logs.md with commit summary for commit Update logs.md with commit summary for commit updated readme on logging-repository' @ 06/17/2023, 01:05:47 to logging-repository
 The following files were modified:
 - logs.md